0xdr30/wdisplays/README.md

 ### I'm using Sway, why aren't my display settings saved when I log out?

 This fork fixes that.
-If you plan on changing window managers or want something dynamic then I highly recomment [kanshi](https://wayland.emersion.fr/kanshi/).
+If you plan on changing window managers or want something dynamic then I highly recommend [kanshi](https://wayland.emersion.fr/kanshi/).

 I created this because I was pissed off at sway not working, and didn't find out about kanshi until I was done making it haha.